-Finland has been chosen several times as one of the happiest countries in the world thanks to the high quality of life and overall stability.
-It is also one of the safest countries in the world where the values of equality, integrity, and openness are important.
+Finland has been chosen several times as one of the happiest countries in the world thanks to its high quality of life and overall stability.
+It is also a country where the values of equality, integrity, and openness are important.

 The Finnish education system is considered to be one of the most advanced in the world and schoolchildren have excelled in PISA surveys for several years.

 As a nation, Finland is simultaneously at the forefront of technology and still has its roots deep in nature.
 It is the most heavily forested country in Europe with wide-ranging rights for everyone to explore nature and enjoy outdoor activities.

 Nature is also an essential part of the capital, Helsinki.
 It is a safe and compact city by the sea with both urban culture and nature at your doorstep.
 With more than 70 000 university students, it offers many leisure activities and services for students.